shinyscorpion/task_bunny/README.md

 ### 4. Define TaskBunny job

-Use `TaskBunny.Job` module in your job module and define `perform/1` that takes map as an argument.
+Use `TaskBunny.Job` module in your job module and define `perform/1` that takes a map as an argument.

 ```elixir
 defmodule HelloJob do